Indigenous Health: Contemporary Issues PG (11478.1)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-This text is available online via the UC library.
+This text is available in hard copy and online via the UC library.

 Submission of assessment items

 All assessment items must be attempted to pass this unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.